 *Some people have found that they have better luck with 3 egg whites and other people have found that the recipe works better as written.
 You may want to start with 3 egg whites, and add the 4th egg white if needed.*

 - Preheat the oven to 350°F.

 - Line two baking sheets with silicone baking mats.
+This is the set I use (affiliate link).
 Spray mats with nonstick cooking spray.
 You can also line with parchment paper.

 - In a large bowl, whisk together the powdered sugar with cocoa powder and salt.